Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Thanksgiving is all about showing appreciation for loved ones and expressing gratitude for the positive things in your life.

-From a marketing standpoint, it makes sense to show your appreciation for your customers, so why not send them a personalised email thanking them for their business?
+From a marketing standpoint, it makes sense to show your appreciation for your customers, so why not send them a personalized email thanking them for their business?

 The simple act of thanking your customers in a genuine way can be a very emotional and impactful experience.